swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 `continue` and `final` were also suggested for this additional declaration.
 I'm not inherently against this approach, but it does seem a little harder to spot when looking at the generated interface for a library.
 Unless it receives significant acclaim over the modifier approach, I'm inclined to stick with the simpler thing.

-### Default to non-exhaustive

-My initial approach was to make `public` enums non-exhaustive by default, and require a library author to opt in to being exhaustive.
-However, this would be a source-breaking change, and therefore a source of significant confusion in updating from Swift 4 to Swift 5.

 ### Preserve exhaustiveness diagnostics for non-exhaustive enums

 In the initial discussion, multiple people were unhappy with the loss of compiler warnings for switches over non-exhaustive enums that comes with using `default`—they wanted to be able to handle all cases that exist today, and have the compiler tell them when new ones were added.
 Ultimately I decided not to include this in the proposal with the expectation is that switches over non-exhaustive enums should be uncommon.